MAXITROL OPH OINT Rx

 Neomycin 3.5mg, polymyxin B sulfate 10000Units/g, dexamethasone 0.1%.

 Small amount of ointment 3–4 times daily.
 Ointment may be used adjunctively with drops at bedtime.
 Then prolong dosing interval as condition improves; max 8g per therapeutic course.

 Fungal, viral, or mycobacterial infections of the cornea and conjunctiva.
 Hypersensitivity to corticosteroids.

 Not for injection.
 Corneal or scleral thinning.
 Glaucoma.
 Monitor for secondary infections and intraocular pressure in prolonged use.
 Aminoglycoside cross-sensitivity; discontinue if hypersensitivity develops.
-May mask signs of infection.
+May mask signs of acute purulent or parasitic infection.
 Avoid abrupt cessation.
 Pregnancy.
 Nursing mothers.

 Antibiotics + steroid.

-Allergic sensitization, increased intraocular pressure, cataracts, corneal perforation, optic nerve damage, visual defects delayed wound healing, allergic dermatitis.
+Allergic sensitization, increased intraocular pressure, cataracts, corneal perforation, optic nerve damage, visual defects, delayed wound healing, bleb formation, allergic dermatitis.